ARCHRIS-01/Portfolio-v1/README.md

 - Self's Portfolio.
-Crafted with the timeless trio, HTML-CSS-JavaScript, enhanced with Anime.js for that extra touch of finesse.
+Crafted with the timeless trio, HTML-CSS-JavaScript, enhanced with Anime.js for extra finesse.

 - Desktop:
 ![desktop](https://github.com/user-attachments/assets/f0de9307-2e7e-4d66-9838-78a2be7263d4)